yifeishi/yifeishi.github.io/_projects/1_project.md

 ---
 layout: page
 title: Metacontrol
-description: Metacontrol is a Python based software which assembles several methodologies into a single bundle so that a fast implementation of the Self-Optimizing Control (SOC) technique can be achieved.
+description: Metacontrol is a Python-based software that assembles several methodologies into a single bundle so that a fast implementation of the Self-Optimizing Control (SOC) technique can be achieved.
 img: assets/img/metacontrol.JPG
 redirect: https://meta-control.net
 importance: 1